stefan-b-jakobsson/basload/README.md

 * UNDEFINED OR MISSING LABEL AFTER GOTO OR GOSUB: raised if there is no label after a GOTO or GOSUB or if the label has not been defined.
 * SYMBOL TABLE FULL: Raised if there is no more room in the symbol table for labels
 * LINE NUMBER OVERFLOW: Raised if the tokenzied BASIC code is more than 65,535 lines

+## Starting X16 Edit from the program

+X16 Edit, the text editor I've developed especially for the Commander X16, may be started from BASLOAD.

+To do this, type SYS $9003.
+BASLOAD loads X16 Edit from the SD card, and expects the executable file to be in the root folder.
+The actual CBM DOS path is "//:X16EDIT*.PRG".
+If there are several versions of X16 Edit stored in the root folder, one of them will be started.

+If BASLOAD already has been used to load a BASIC source file, that file will automatically be opened in the text editor.

+## BASLOAD + X16 Edit workflow

+BASLOAD does not require you to use X16 Edit, but there are some benefits.

+Using BASLOAD and X16 Edit in conjunction makes the following workflow possible:

+* Type SYS $9003 to launch the text editor which will reload the last BASIC source file
+* Edit the source file, save it to disk and quit the editor
+* Type SYS $9000 to load and tokenize the source file
+* Type RUN to test the program
+* Repeat